MarkS2145/front-end-p4/Planning/UserStories.md

 * Vehicle Image
 * Driver Name
 * Driver Phone Number
-1. __[]__ My Vehicle Asset shall send it's current position, Latitude and Longitude, to be stored for retrival by the FE App.
+1. __[x]__ My Vehicle Asset shall send it's current position, Latitude and Longitude, to be stored for retrival by the FE App.
 1. __[x]__ I would like each vehicle to have a unique identifier assigned to it.
-1. __[x ]__ My vehicle fleet information should persist day to day, session to session, and information not be lost when my browser closes.
+1. __[x]__ My vehicle fleet information should persist day to day, session to session, and information not be lost when my browser closes.

 ### Managing a Vehicle Fleet